As much as resistance training should be tied together with weight loss, it is unfortunately a neglected form of exercise for most.

-Often times, when an individual wants to lose weight they drop calories low and do a lot of cardio.
+Often times, when an individual wants to lose weight they drop their caloric intake extremely low and do a lot of cardio.

-This set up WILL allow you to lose weight, however, not the weight you may want to take off (i.e, you lose a significant amount of lean mass relative to fat mass, leaving you “skinnier” but not much less fat than before).
+This plan WILL allow you to lose weight, however, not the weight you may want to take off.

 Benefit Number 1: Preservation of Muscle Mass

-The first key benefit of resistance exercise when fat loss is the goal, is its ability to prevent muscle loss while in a caloric deficit (1).
+The first key benefit of resistance exercise when weight loss is the goal, is its ability to prevent muscle loss while in a caloric deficit (1).

 Though many of us say we want to lose weight, it is NOT just any weight that we want to lose (i.e, we want to lose fat, preserve muscle, and be more lean).